 - Title documents: Property acquired under joint title between the parties is presumed to be community property:

 “For the purpose of division of property on dissolution of marriage or legal separation of the parties, property acquired by the parties during marriage in joint form, including property held in tenancy in common, joint tenancy, or tenancy by the entirety, or as community property, is presumed to be community property.”

 If the parties want to characterize certain assets and property in a way that deviates from how the conventions of the California community property system would characterize them, the parties should use an express written agreement that articulates their intention to do so.
 Furthermore, property that the parties acquire under joint title will be considered community property unless some other factor demonstrates otherwise.

-If you need legal advice regarding issues relating to the division of community property assets in a divorce, you should consult an experienced attorney from the Law & Mediation Firm of Klueck & Hoppes, APC.
+If you need legal advice regarding issues relating to the division of community property assets in a divorce, you should consult an experienced attorney from Family Law San Diego.
 Our legal team has dedicated their practice to resolving various family law disputes in California, including property division in divorce cases.
 We can help determine your rights to certain assets to make sure all your ownership interests are properly accounted for.